vitaly-t/pg-promise/README.md

 a query outside of transaction will be ignored, which by no means breaks the transaction logic, just fills your error log with query failures that are of no consequence.

-Version 1.0.5 added a new feature for transactions - method `sequence` to enforce a strict sequence of queries to be executed inside your transaction, one by one, and if one fails - the rest won't execute.
+A transaction object has method `sequence`, with alias `queue`, to enforce a strict sequence of queries to be executed inside your transaction, one by one, and if one fails - the rest won't execute.
 In the promise architecture this is achieved by using a promise factory.